Fablehaven: Rise of the Evening Star: Plot summary

 Warren and Kendra find Seth and send him back to the cottage.
 They decide to finish attempting to recover the artifact.
 The enter the inverted tower and have to overcome multiple obstacles.
 Vanessa and Errol catch up with them during the final challenge.
 Errol dies during the final challenge, Warren and Vanessa are badly beaten and dying.
-Tanu and Coulter arrive and Tanu wins the battle.
+Tanu and Coulter arrive and Tanu wins the battle, and the artifact, which has near-infinite powers of healing that save Warren and Vanessa.
 They find that the Sphinx is there as well to take the artifact somewhere safe.
 After everyone is reunited at the house, they decide to lock Vanessa up in a quiet box where her magic can no longer control the others while they sleep.
 To do this, they have to remove the previous occupant, and the Sphinx says he will imprison the previous occupant elsewhere.

 Something Vanessa said to Kendra made Kendra look for a secret message from Vanessa, which she found in her cell.
 The secret message revealed an accusation from Vanessa that the Sphinx is the leader of the Society of the Evening Star, news that Kendra shares with her grandparents.

-Reception

-Fablehaven: Rise of the Evening Star's reception has mainly been positive, along with the other books in the series.
-Many other authors have said it is the new Harry Potter.
-It holds 4.8 stars out of 5 on amazon.com as of March 2021.